 Simple English definitions for legal terms

-Read a random definition: free ice
+Read a random definition: cash-transaction report

 Merged Causes: When two people do something wrong to someone else, but it's hard to tell which one caused the problem, it's called merged causes.
 The court uses a test to see if each person's actions could have caused the problem by themselves.
 If they could have, then both people are responsible for what happened.
 This means they have to pay for any harm they caused together.